Hibyehello/Command-Line-Parser/README.md

 The first argument corresponds to an option that has already been added, and the second option is the description to print in the usage help prompt.

+> `parser.addCallback("test", [&] { printf("Hello from Test Command!\n"); });`

+The parser also supports defining callbacks that are called immediately upon finding the corresponding action.
+The First argument is the name of an added option, and the second option is the callback to be called.

 ## Parsing Arguments

 There are two options for parsing Options